Josh Thompson about blog projects

 Lastly, roads (and the asphalt and steel contained therein) were used, between the 1920s and 1960s, by a variety of actors to accomplish their goals of social control.

-And this happend time and time again, in every municipality in America.
+And this happened time and time again, in every municipality in America.

 It’s painful and frustrating to witness this, and to feel powerless in doing anything about it.
 It doesn’t engender a sense of fondness towards evangelicals, knowing that white evangelical churches/congregations/pastors were the biggest 20th century advocates for racial segregation in America, and strenuously (and successfully) worked to bring about various regimes of segregation.
 The ‘stuff’ of the American political structure is just settler colonialism mixed with head-in-the-sand propaganda fed to those settler populations, so they can act as if the populations that got colonized were somehow improved by it.